Loke-60000/weather-report-assistant/README.md

+# Weather-report-assistant

+### An AI-powered weather application providing accurate and updated forecasts in text and voice synthesis.
+It collects, processes, and stores weather data, ensuring a personalized and user-friendly weather experience.

 # Setting up a Cron Job

 ## Follow these steps to set up a cron job to run your script at regular intervals: